Term deposits for kids

-Opening a kid's savings accounts also teaches your children an important life lesson--how to save money and how compound interest works.
-You may already have a savings account for your child, but you need to look at the advantages of a term deposit versus a savings account so you really understand what you're doing.
+Opening a kid's savings account also teaches your children an important life lesson: How to save money and how compound interest works.
+You might already have a savings account for your child, but a term deposit could be worth comparing, too, and could be a useful additional to your savings arsenal.

 Looking for a good term deposit for your children